Design and Scheduling of an AI-based Queueing System

-\paragraph{Comparision to the analysis of~\citet{VanMieghem95}} Plugging $Q^n=I$ into Theorem~\ref{theorem: HT lower bound}, we recover the classical result under perfect classification in~\citet[Proposition 6]{VanMieghem95}.
-In addition to its generality discussed above, our proof corrects an important and missing condition in \citet[Proposition 6]{VanMieghem95} even in the classical setting when all true classes are known.
+Plugging $Q^n=I$ into Theorem~\ref{theorem: HT lower bound}, we recover the classical result under perfect classification in~\citet[Proposition 6]{VanMieghem95}.
+In addition to the broader generality of Theorem~\ref{theorem: HT lower bound}, our proof addresses key conditions that are missing in~\citet[Proposition 6]{VanMieghem95} and incomplete justifications in their proof, even within the classical setting when all true classes are known.